 Whether you are looking to buy a new Aston Martin, or you just love the marque this article should help in understanding Aston Martin’s heritage.
 Aston Martin has a long and fascinating history stretching back to the formative years of motoring.

 Founded in 1913 the company has changed hands several times on a ‘roller coaster’ ride of different levels of success until in 2017, more than a century after it was first formed, Aston Martin was floated on the London Stock Exchange as ‘Aston Martin Lagonda Global Holdings PLC’.
 Here we take a look in a little more detail at that history and the events that make Aston Martin such a uniquely significant British brand.

 Aston Martins historic overview

 The key to understanding Aston Martin’s heritage is perhaps largely found in its uncompromising dedication to hand-built quality and superior performance regardless of the prevailing socio-economic climate.
 During times of recession, or oil shortages, the company faced some tough times but, never willingly compromised on building some of the finest cars of their time.
-Although first begun in 1914 there was little production until after the first world war.
+Although founded in 1913 there was little production until after the first world war.

 Who started Aston Martin?